-When the U.S. House of Representatives passed the Trinity River navigation and flood control bill that year, Rich donned a yachting cap at a jaunty angle and paraded around the newsroom waving the wire-service bulletin.
+When the U.S. House of Representatives passed the Trinity River navigation and flood control bill in 1962, Rich donned a yachting cap at a jaunty angle and paraded around the newsroom waving the wire-service bulletin.
 In 1965 Rich was honored along with fellow Trinity River navigation proponents Amon Carter Jr. and O. P. Leonard.
 Clip is from the November 22 Dallas Morning News.

 When Rich retired—at least officially—in 1968 he reflected modestly on his forty-seven years in the reportorial harness: “I was just a reporter.
 ‘Alleged reporter,’ I should say.”
 He retired just before I hired on at the newspaper, but he was frequently in the newsroom.
 One day he found out I had been assigned to drive out to Stamford to cover the Texas Cowboy Reunion—which he had covered thirty-five years earlier.
 Rich asked to tag along with me.
-As soon as he got out there among all those cowboys, among all those old stories to hear and new stories to tell, that was the last I saw of him that weekend.
+Out there among all those cowboys, among all those old stories to hear and new stories to tell, Rich was in his element.
+When the time came for me to return to Fort Worth to write my stories, Rich told me to go on without him.
 I have no idea how he got back to Fort Worth.

 Rich and his wife Lucille lived in a big house on Cooper Street in the city’s original medical district.
 Rich and Lucille kept expanding the house outward and upward until it annexed a fully grown hackberry tree.
 So be it.
 Each autumn as the tree shed its leaves Rich raked the upstairs floor.
 As the wrecking ball gave the kiss of death to more and more of Fort Worth’s grand old houses on Quality Hill, the Richhart property became a conservatory of architectural treasures that Rich and Lucille rescued from doomed buildings, such as the monolithic limestone columns they saved from the Christopher Augustus O’Keefe mansion on Summit Avenue when it was demolished in 1950.
 Rich’s family donated the columns to Botanic Garden.